UC-MACSS/persp-analysis/students/kwon_hyunku/MACSS_FINAL.md

 reduced to one, latent dimension.

 To ameliorate such problems, I will do two things.
-First, I will add another index that measures stereotypes and preferences.
+First, I will add another indices that measure stereotypes and preferences.
 Second, I will see whether the indices of stereotype and preferences are related with each other.